Almond Butter Protein Balls

 almond butter protein balls stacked in a bowl

-Ingredients to make almond butter protein balls
+Ingredients for almond butter protein balls

-• salt, cinnamon, and vanilla extract
+• Salt, cinnamon, and vanilla extract: for flavoring.

 ingredients needed to make almond butter energy balls